Stability properties of some particle filters: Summary and application of some results

-As per Lemma \ref{lem_AR_signal_model} in the appendix, $f$ in this case itself satisfies a multiplicative drift condition with $v(x):=\exp\left(1+c\left|x\right|\right)$ for $c$ a positive constant.
-An example of a possible signal model with non-Gaussian transition probability and $f$ itself satisfying a multiplicative drift condition is the discretely sampled Cox-Ingersoll-Ross process, see \citep{whiteley2011}.
+As per Lemma \ref{lemARsignalmodel} in Section \ref{secProofs}, $f$ in this case itself satisfies a multiplicative drift condition with $v(x):=\exp (1+c\llvert x\rrvert )$ for $c$ a positive constant.
+An example of a possible signal model with non-Gaussian transition probability and $f$ itself satisfying a multiplicative drift condition is the discretely sampled Cox--Ingersoll--Ross process; see \citet{whiteley2011}.

 We now discuss some observation models which may be combined with the signal model above.